lineafab/archive-coding-imd/README.md

 <a name="clean"></a>
 ### 1 Clean the scans files

-* **WHAT:** I wanted to make it more possible to read and translate in web-based format, because the scans of the pages, is not straight and contrain a lot of dust from the microfilm machine.
+* **AIMS:** I wanted to make it more possible to read and translate in web-based format, because the scans of the pages, is not straight and contrain a lot of dust from the microfilm machine.

-* **TOOL:** Photoshop, adobe reader
+* **Methods:** Photoshop, adobe reader

-* **OUTCOME:** No dust files, more straight and translateable jpg files.
+* **Result:** No dust files, more straight and translateable jpg files.

 * **Files below, before and after.